 There’s no shortage of places to list a used car for sale, but these are among the most common and effective.
-Depending on the type of car you’re selling and the type of buyer you’re seeking, some might not be appropriate for your purposes.
+Depending on the type of car you’re selling and the type of buyer you’re looking for, some might not be appropriate for your purposes.

-Craigslist is a bare-bones classifieds site that’s great for the lower end of the used car market.
-If your car is priced well, it’s likely to attract interest on Craigslist, regardless of condition.
+Craigslist is a barebones classifieds site that’s perfect for the lower end of the used-car market.
+A well-priced vehicle is likely to attract interest on Craigslist, regardless of condition.

-Unless you want to pay to promote your ad, which isn’t recommended for run-of-the-mill private party transactions, social media is also free.
+Unless you want to pay to promote your ad, which isn’t practical for run-of-the-mill private-party transactions, social media is also free.

-If you don’t want random, anonymous people to see that you’re selling a car, don’t post publicly: Share a Facebook post only within your Friends network, send out a quick Snapchat meme to followers you know well, or create a private Twitter list with trusted associates.
+If you don’t want strangers to see you’re selling a car, don’t post publicly: Share a Facebook post only within your friends network or send a quick snap to Snapchat followers you know well.

-Social media is best used as an additive to other listing options.
-Use it to boost your Craigslist or Cars.com ad’s visibility, for instance.
+Social media works best as a supplement to other listing options.
+Use it to boost your Craigslist or CarGurus ad’s visibility, for instance.

 Local Media Classifieds

-Place a concise classified ad with local newspapers and community magazines.
-Most local print publications also post classifieds online at this point, so you’ll be catering to more than just the people who happen to pick up the paper while your ad’s running.
+Place a short classified ad with local newspapers and community magazines.
+Most local print publications also post classifieds online, so this option caters to more than just the people who read the paper while your ad’s running.

-Print classified pricing is complicated, but the biggest determinant is the publication’s circulation.
-More readers means more eyeballs on your ad, and publishers charge accordingly.
+Print classified pricing is complicated, but the most significant determinant is the publication’s circulation.
+More readers mean more eyeballs on your ad, and publishers charge accordingly.